CESNET/ipfixcol2/src/plugins/output/json/README.rst

 :``nonPrintableChar``:
     Ignore non-printable characters (newline, tab, control characters, etc.) in IPFIX strings.
     If disabled, these characters are escaped on output. [values: true/false, default: true]

+:``octetArrayAsUint``:
+    Converter each IPFIX field with octetArray type (including IPFIX fields with unknown definitions) as unsigned integer if the size of the field is less or equal to 8 bytes.
+    Fields with the size above the limit are always converted as string representing hexadecimal value, which is typically in network byte order (e.g. "0x71E1").
+Keep on mind, that there might be octetArray fields with variable length that might be interpreted differently based on their size.
+If disabled, octetArray fields are never interpreted as unsigned integers.
+    [values: true/false, default: true]

 :``numericNames``:
     Use only short identification of Information Elements (i.e. "enXX:idYY").
 If enabled, the